pvt-15/pvt-15-backend/README.md

 - `YOUR_USERNAME` with your database username
 - `YOUR_PASSWORD` with your database password

+These are currently located in our discord server/backend sent from ludvig

 ## 5. Run the application

 Open the file: